Services for Students with Disabilities

 1. Is this a service animal?

-2. What tasks is the animal trained to do in regards to the disability?
+2. What tasks is the animal trained to do regarding the disability?

 • Emotional Support Animals (ESAs) are approved only for housing/residence halls.
-Students are required to connect with the SSD office for ESA approval as per the CSU policy on Service and Emotional Support Animals on Campus.
+Students are required to contact the SSD office for ESA approval per CSU policy on Service and Emotional Support Animals on Campus.

 • The primary role of the interpreter is to facilitate communication between the D/HH student and faculty member, staff or peer(s).

-• There may be at least two interpreters assigned depending on duration and content of the class or event.
+• At least two interpreters may be assigned, depending on the duration and content of the class or event.

 • Please do not involve interpreters in the course activities as a participant.

-• The student will primarily be watching the interpreter during lecture or presentation in order to access the information being shared.
+• The student will primarily watch the interpreter during a lecture or presentation to understand the information being shared.

 • The interpreter will speak in first-person while interpreting the student’s comments into English.
 For example, when the interpreter says "I have a question," it means the student has a question, not the interpreter.